COALAIP/specs/data-structure/README.md

 - `transferContract` is defined to be of type `"@id"` for ease of use with URLs.
 A string value can be added by using an expanded property containing `"@value"`.
-- In the context of transferring rights through a ledger, the `object`, `agent`, and `participant` properties are unnecessary as they are already implicitly defined in the containing transaction.
+- In the context of transferring rights through a ledger, the `object`, `agent`, `participant`, `endTime`, and `startTime` properties are unnecessary as they are already implicitly defined in the containing transaction.

 ### RRM Assertion